thecharlieblake/snowflake/src/README.md

 # Snowflake

-This repo contains code for the paper:
+This repo contains software for our paper:
-"Snowflake: Scaling GNNs to High-Dimensional Continuous Control via Parameter Freezing".
+*Snowflake: Scaling GNNs to High-Dimensional Continuous Control via Parameter Freezing*.

-Our code builds upon the [NerveNet codebase](https://github.com/WilsonWangTHU/NerveNet) by Wang et al., 2018.
+Our code builds upon that written for *NerveNet: Learning Structured Policy with Graph Neural Networks* by Wang et al., 2018.

 ## Note on Anonymisation